Skip to main content

 In the UK, we are fortunate that we can also offer protection against:

-- several infections that cause meningitis and septicaemia
+• several infections that cause meningitis, septicaemia or sepsis

 If you are travelling outside of the UK, it is a good idea to seek information on which vaccinations are required and available before arranging travel plans.